domarku/neverabot-next/README.md

 - **TypeScript** for type safety
 - **Static Export** for deployment
 - **Unoptimized Images** for static generation

+## 🗺️ Mapbox Setup

+This project uses Mapbox for location autocomplete.
+To set it up:

+1. Get a free Mapbox access token from [https://account.mapbox.com/access-tokens/](https://account.mapbox.com/access-tokens/)
+2. Create a `.env.local` file in the root directory
+3. Add your token: `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=your_token_here`

+The free tier includes 100,000 geocoding requests per month.

 ## 📜 Original Project